How to Help Toddlers Be More Independent on the Toilet

 That means having a potty insert for the toilet, a stepstool that can be used to access the big toilet or the sink, and soap that your child can use by themselves.

 Some liquid pumps are too hard for toddlers to use — watch and see if your child can actually pump out the soap herself.
-You can get a children's soap dispenser that's designed for little hands.
+You can get a bar soap that's easier for little hands (or roll-on soap to make it fun so they can draw the soap on their hands!).
 Do you have a towel that your child can reach to dry hands?

 Some kids really like to put the potty insert on the toilet themselves.